Shetland Fling

 Arthur Anderson was co-founder of P&O Ferries whose cruise ships regularly visit Madeira.

-Anderson became a Liberal Member of Parliament for Orkney and Shetland from 1847 to 1852 and was elected as the first MP for Orkney and Shetland who did not come from the land-owning class.
+Anderson became a Member of Parliament for Orkney and Shetland from 1847 to 1852 and was elected as the first MP for Orkney and Shetland who did not come from the land-owning class.

 Commercial Street is Lerwick’s main thoroughfare.
 Anderson & Co specialises in Shetland Knitwear but I can’t find any family connection between them and Arthur.